gwagner/zig-pico-sdk/README.md

 ## Build

+Start by running `./openocd` from the root of the dir.
+As long as your Pico is plugged in, this should start an openocd session.

+Next, run `./build`, this should build and open up GDB with a debug session to load and run your program.

-I need to do work for the external dependencies, but you should be able to run `zig build && elfuf2-rs zig-out/bin/test image.uf2` from the root of the project, and a build should pop out?
+I still need to do work for the external dependencies.